boldbi/bold-bi-docs/docs/site-administration/embed-settings.md

 # Embed Settings to generate Embed Secret key

-This section explains on how to enable the embed authentication and generate the secret code in the Bold BI Server.
+This section explains how to enable embed authentication and generate the secret code in the Bold BI Server.

 ## Get embed secret code

-1. Go to the settings page and click `Embed`.
-Enable the `Enable embed authentication` under that page.
+1. Go to the settings page and click on `Embed`.
+Enable the `Enable embed authentication` option on that page.

     ![Enable embed authentication](/static/assets/site-administration/images/enable-embed-option.png)

-2. Click `Generate Secret` button.
+2. Click on the `Generate Secret` button.

     ![Generate secret code](/static/assets/site-administration/images/generate-secret-code.png)

-3. On clicking it, the secret code will be generated.
-Save the secret key safely, as it will not be able to retrieve or restore this generated secret.
+3. After clicking it, the secret code will be generated.
+Save the secret key securely, as it cannot be retrieved or restored once generated.

     ![Copy secret code](/static/assets/site-administration/images/copy-secret-code.png)